javierhf/technical-write-me/docs/articles/single-responsibility-principle-tw/index.md

 **This is the new mindset: assigning a limited and specific set of tasks**, for all the roles participating in the documentation workflow, to ensure we all add value where we have to.

-Additionally, the Single Responsibility Principle (SRP) for documentation projects changes the idea of _individual ownership_ regarding the documentation.
-Now that all the documentation roles contribute to the final documentation: _we all own the docs_.
+The Single Responsibility Principle (SRP) for documentation projects changes the idea of documentation ownership.
+We will not have _individual ownership_ anymore but an idea of _shared ownership_.

+Now that all the documentation roles contribute to the final documentation: _we all own the docs!_.

-This idea of _shared ownership_ may be not easy to accept for everyone.
-The technical writer can reduce this possible friction with an effective communication strategy.
+This idea of _shared ownership_ may be not easy to accept for everyone but the technical writer can reduce any possible friction with an effective communication strategy.